Peace in, by and for communities: In Pursuit of Peace film

 It aims at protecting civilians from the impact of violent conflicts, through bottom-up approaches.

-Their missions consist in empowering citizens in mediating local conflicts, and giving a voice to the most vulnerable populations.
+Their missions consist in empowering citizens mediating local conflicts, and giving a voice to the most vulnerable populations.

 The film showed mediation as a means to transform conflicts at the community level.